Michigan's Natural Communities

 Threats to lakeshore cliffs include shoreline development, logging of adjacent uplands and associated soil erosion, excessive foot traffic along the upper edge, and invasive plants.
 The thin soils and unstable environment make soil development and plant reestablishment slow, highlighting the importance of minimizing logging and excessive trampling along the upper edge of cliffs.
 Maintaining a mature, unfragmented forested buffer around sandstone lakeshore cliffs may help limit the local seed source for invasive species distributed by wind or birds.
-Some of the invasive plants that may threaten the biodiversity of sandstone lakeshore cliffs include spotted knapweed (Centaurea maculosa), ox-eye daisy (Chrysanthemum leucanthemum), sheep sorrel (Rumex acetosella), hawkweeds (Hieracium spp.), Kentucky bluegrass (P. pratensis), Canada bluegrass, and pearlwort.
+Some of the invasive plants that may threaten the biodiversity of sandstone lakeshore cliffs include spotted knapweed (Centaurea stoebe), ox-eye daisy (Leucanthemum vulgare), sheep sorrel (Rumex acetosella), hawkweeds (Hieracium spp.), Kentucky bluegrass (Poa pratensis), Canada bluegrass, and pearlwort.
 Monitoring and control efforts to detect and remove these and other invasive species will help maintain the ecological integrity of sandstone lakeshore cliff and surrounding natural communities.

 The sandstone bedrock along Lake Superior varies significantly in texture and erosion resistance, which influence vegetative composition and structure.
 Some of the sandstone cliffs grade into much finer siltstone.